zulip/zulip/docs/production/settings.md

 # Customize Zulip

-Once you've got Zulip setup, you'll likely want to configure it the way you like.
+Once you've got Zulip set up, you'll likely want to configure it the way you like.

 ## Making changes